jrenaud90/TidalPy/Documentation/stellar_x/index.md

 # Stellar (`stellar_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

 `TidalPy.stellar_x` holds the stellar physics.
-Its job in a tidal calculation is narrow but load-bearing: turn a star's mass into its luminosity, and turn that luminosity into the radiation field the star's companions sit in.

-That matters because tides are not the only thing setting a body's temperature.
-A close-in exoplanet receives far more energy from its star than tidal dissipation could ever supply, and an icy moon in the outer solar system receives almost none.
-A tidal heating rate only becomes a statement about a body's thermal state once the stellar contribution is known, and the stellar contribution depends on a mass-to-luminosity relation that spans five orders of magnitude across the main sequence.
+Its job is to calculate stellar heating on a planet for use in long term thermal-orbital evolution models.
+It also contains helper functionality to turn a star's mass into its luminosity using published relationships.
+This is helpful when working with exoplanets where some stellar properties are not published.

 | Page | Covers |
 |---|---|